-Note: It is highly recommended that you at least begin with the default settings provided by MCM, since the default settings represent the optimum settings with regard to balancing battery power consumption and clock
+Note: It is highly recommended that you at least begin with the default settings provided by MCM, since the default settings represent the optimum settings regarding balancing battery power consumption and clock accuracy.
+The default settings are indicated on the above window.
+If you make changes and decide to return to the default settings, you can click on the "Default Settings" button on the above window.

-"Synchronization" Field
+"Synchronization" Field:

-You can select to synchronize the leading edge of the current waveform at 00:00 UTC time everyday, or at your selected daily start time, ie, the time you selected to begin current interruption each day (see Section II.
+You can select to synchronize the leading edge of the current waveform at 00:00 UTC time every day, or at your selected daily start time, i.e., the time you selected to begin current interruption each day (see Section II.
 2).
 As indicated above, the default setting is "00:00 UTC Time".